 TCA peels are done in our medical spa as outpatient procedures.
-Before the treatment, Dr. Amato will clean your face.
-Depending on the treatment, she might also cover your eyes and protect your hair.
-She will then use gauze or a cotton-tipped applicator to apply the chemical solution to your face.
+Before the treatment, Our doctors will clean your face.
+Depending on the treatment, they might also cover your eyes and protect your hair.
+They will then use gauze or a cotton-tipped applicator to apply the chemical solution to your face.

 The concentration of the solution will be adjusted based on the treatment planned.
 Mild peels use a weaker solution and don’t remove as much of the outer skin.
 Moderate peels use a stronger solution to provide a deeper treatment.
 Mild peels typically involve little discomfort.
-For a moderate peel, Dr. Amato might offer you a sedative or painkiller.
+For a moderate peel, You may be offered (upon recommendation) a sedative or painkiller.

 As the TCA solution is applied, your skin will begin to whiten.
-In a mild treatment, Dr. Amato will apply a neutralizing solution or wash the solution from your skin.
-In a moderate treatment, she will apply cool compresses.
+In a mild treatment, Our doctors will apply a neutralizing solution or wash the solution from your skin.
+In a moderate treatment, cool compresses will be applied.

 You might feel a mild stinging sensation while a mild peel treatment is on your skin.
 You might feel a stinging or burning sensation for up to 20 minutes in a moderate peel treatment.

 What can I expect After a TCA Peel?

 Recovering from a TCA peel can take as little as 48 hours for mild treatments or up to seven days for stronger treatments.